 Staff involved patients and gave them access to their care planning and risk assessments.
 Staff made sure patients understood their care and treatment.
 Staff involved patients in decisions about the service, when appropriate.
 Patients felt involved in their care and treatment and that staff involved their carers as appropriate.
-Patients attended multidisciplinary meetings to discuss their care and treatment and records showed their views were considered.
+Patients attended multidisciplinary meetings to discuss their care and treatment and reatment and reatment and records showed their views were considered.